popopame/KHW/Cours/Chptr5_Bootstrapping-the-K8S-Master.md

 THe kubebernetes control plane is all the components that will be installed on the master node : kube-scheduler , kube-API server and the Kube-controller-manager.

 Together they manage the workload that will be launched on the cluster.
+Theses components are the "brains" of the cluster , they whill schedule the workload , and manage the workload (ex: Maker sure that every deployement has the replicas it needs).

 #### 4.2 Download the files

 **NOTE: As usual , all commands must be done on all 3 clusters**

-First , we need to download  the binaries needed for the Chapter , once downloaded , put them in the ```/usr/bin``` folder , so we can execute them.
+First , we need to download  the binaries needed for the Chapter , once downloaded , put them in the ```/usr/local/bin``` folder , so we can execute them.

 ```bash
 mkdir -p /etc/kubernetes/config